pienjo/ClockRadio/Readme.md

 date is being shown will edit the time drift compensation.
 The display will return to ''Time'' when no buttons are pressed.

+## Display brightness

+The display has separate brightness settings for day and night.
+Transition from day to night occurs roughly around sunrise (Assuming a northern lattitude of aroudn 51 degrees).

+Brightness can be changed using the ''increase'' and ''decrease'' buttons while the display is showing the time.

+## Daylight saving time

+The clock will automatically apply daylight saving time, based on the current (2019) EU rules (which are bound to change again, oh well)

 ## Editing

 A short press on the mode button will advance to the next digit/number.
 Use